Dr John Potter (1674-1747), Archbishop of Canterbury and descendants

 to Brussels because of "embarrassed circumstances" including infidelity, so taking on the Potter surname would

-His origin is alluded to in "a biographical historical saga" on the said John Theophilus Potter by P Watkins where
+Of intertest, there is an historical novel loosly based on the said John Theophilus Potter by P Watkins titled

 Occ.
 Gentleman actor, moving to Haverfordwest from Ireland in 1778 where he introduced printing in 1780 .